-For media enquiries and interviews, contact our Media Officer on 0409 661 920.
+For media enquiries, contact Pattie King or Fleur Charlton, Dietitians Australia 0409 661 920.

-Note to editors: Dietitians Australia is the leading voice of nutrition in Australia, representing dietitians nationally and advocating for healthier communities.
+Note to Editors: Dietitians Australia (DA) is the leading voice of nutrition in Australia, representing dietitians nationally and advocating for healthier communities.
 Accredited Practising Dietitian (APD) is the only national credential recognised by the Australian Government as the quality standard for nutrition and dietetics services in Australia.
+For more information, including DA's media releases and position on topical nutrition issues, visit www.dietitiansaustralia.org.au.